xverse-engine/XV3DGS-UEPlugin/README.md

 git clone https://github.com/xverse-engine/XV3DGS-UEPlugin.git
 ```

-Plugins for different UE5 version can be found under [demo](./demo/), extract and install corresponding version if you are not using UE5.1.
+Plugins for different UE5 versions can be found under [demo](./demo/), extract and install the corresponding version if you are not using UE5.1.

-Or you can download desired version of plugin in [release](https://github.com/xverse-engine/XV3DGS-UEPlugin/releases)
+Or you can download the desired version of the plugin in [release](https://github.com/xverse-engine/XV3DGS-UEPlugin/releases)

 ### Open demo project
-This repo contain a demo project with an example scene and level
+This repo contains a demo project with an example scene and level
 1. Open `XV3DGS.uproject` to start UE
 2. Open `demo` level

 <img src="Media/image/S3.png" width="800" />

-### Import your own guassian splatting model
+### Import your guassian splatting model
-Click this load asset button in Navigation Bar.
+Click this load asset button in the Navigation Bar.

 <img src="Media/image/a1.png" width="800" />